Ukraine crisis could affect global anti-atom bomb pact: U.N.'s Ban

 He called on states taking part in a NPT review conference next year to “address the legitimate interest of non-nuclear states in receiving unequivocal and legally-binding security assurances from nuclear-weapon states.”

-“We must ensure that nuclear weapons are seen by states as a liability, not an asset,” Ban said.
+“We must ensure that nuclear weapons are seen by states as a liability, not an asset.”

-Nuclear expert Miles Pomper at the Monterey Institute of International Studies said it was a long-standing goal of non-nuclear weapon states to win assurances in the NPT process that they will be protected from attack by nuclear-weapon states.

-“Ban sees Ukraine as a serious problem in terms of providing security assurances to a non-nuclear weapon state,” Pomper said.